brandur/sorg/content/drafts/webhooks.md

-HTTP and being symmetrical to common HTTP APIs, they were an elegant answer to a problem without many options at the time -- [WebSockets][websockets] wouldn't be standardized until 2011 and would only see practical use much later, and more contemporary streaming options were still only a distant speck on the horizon.
+HTTP and being symmetrical to common HTTP APIs, they were an elegant answer to a problem without many options at the time -- [WebSockets][websockets] wouldn't be standardized until 2011 and would only see practical use much later.
+Most other contemporary streaming options were still only a distant speck on the horizon.

 For a few very common APIs like GitHub, Slack, or Stripe,